marcklefter/node-appletv-pairing/README.md

     node index.js -a <Apple TV IP address>

-If pairing has not been performed, you'll have the enter PIN code displayed by the Apple TV.
+If pairing has not been performed, you'll have to enter the PIN code displayed by the Apple TV.
 The pairing information will be stored in the file `atv.json` in the project directory.

-You may now enter the commands **play** for playing a sample video, **stop** to stop playback or **exit** to quit the session.
+You may now enter the following commands:

+- **play** play a sample video
+- **stop** stop playback
+- **exit** quit the session